diegodorado/asdf-solidity/README.md

 # Contributing

 Contributions of any kind welcome!
-See the [contributing guide](contributing.md).

 Testing Locally: